 WASHINGTON, DC – The Subcommittee on Health, chaired by Rep. Michael C. Burgess, M.D.
 (R-TX), today held a hearing examining draft legislation to establish an over-the-counter (OTC) monograph user fee program at the Food and Drug Administration (FDA).

-#SubHealth reviewed draft legislation, the Over-the-Counter Monograph Safety, Innovation, and Reform Act of 2017, authored by representatives Bob Latta (R-OR), Diana DeGette (D-CO), Chairman Burgess, Vice Chairman Brett Guthrie (R-KY), and Ranking Member Gene Green (D-TX), and Rep. Debbie Dingell (D-MI).
+#SubHealth reviewed draft legislation, the Over-the-Counter Monograph Safety, Innovation, and Reform Act of 2017, authored by representatives Bob Latta (R-OR), Diana DeGette (D-CO), Chairman Burgess, Vice Chairman Brett Guthrie (R-KY), Ranking Member Gene Green (D-TX), and Rep. Debbie Dingell (D-MI).

 “This bipartisan proposal establishes the OTC Monograph User Fee Program and makes a number of meaningful modifications to the monograph process,” stated Chairman Burgess.
 “The goal is to create a system that is more flexible and more efficient, and reflects the scientific innovations so that patients and consumers have greater access to better and safer OTC drug products.”